Overview

 4. Type wmic bios get serialnumber and press Enter to obtain the serial number.

 5. Take a picture of the serial number that appears in the window, along with the time.
-(Tip: Press 'Windows' key and type ‘snipping tool’ enter and click ‘new’ to take a screenshot)
+(Tip: Press 'Windows' key and type ‘snipping tool’, enter, and click ‘new’ to take a screenshot)

-For MacBook, iMac, or any device using macOS
+MacBook, iMac, or Any macOS Device

 1. Turn on the device